Our Service Standards and Delivery Aims

-Guernsey Post is a commercial utility wholly owned by the States of Guernsey and regulated by the Channel Islands Competition and Regulation Authorities (CICRA).
+Guernsey Post is a commercial utility wholly owned by the States of Guernsey and regulated by the Guernsey Competition & Regulatory Authority (GCRA).
 We are committed to the continual improvement in service delivery and customer relations in our core business, namely the provision of a secure, reliable and efficient postal service.

 Guernsey Post's Customer Charter makes a major commitment to the residents and businesses of the Islands against the background of our continuing drive to improve our service and to develop closer relationships with all our customers.
 This Charter sets out the standards that Guernsey Post's customers can expect, explains how you can obtain information and what to do if standards are not met.
 Additionally it explains what services we offer and how you can help us to serve you better.

 - Make posting facilities easily accessible and appropriate to the community needs.